The Art of Snoring

 Causes and Risks of Snoring

-Do you have Obstructive Sleep Apnea?
-Are you Obese?
-Is your throat weak?
+Do you suffer from obstructive sleep apnea?
+Are you overweight?
+Are your throat muscles weak?
 Is your heart sick?

 Weakness of the Throat

-Noted as a significant cause of OSA as well, gaining weight tend to throw your tongue off balance.
-This is due to the sudden growth of fatty tissues around your throat, which tends to obstruct the epiglottis as well.
+It has been noted as a significant cause of obstructive sleep apnea (OSA) as well.
+Gaining too much body fat may throw your tongue out of alignment.
+This is because of the sudden growth of fatty tissues around your throat, which tend to block your epiglottic opening.

-The excess deposit of the gained fat halts the upper airway and leads to snoring and OSA, subsequently.
+Excess deposits of the gained fats halt the upper airways and lead to snoring and sleep apnea, consequently.

 Snoring Solutions: DIY Natural Home Remedies

-Whatever your reason to cure your snoring is, our guarantee is that we can uproot it and heal it all through dedication and sleep cycle discipline of our Snoring Solutions!
+Whatever your reasons for curing your snoring are, our guarantee is that we can uproot it and heal it all through the dedication and sleep cycle discipline of our Snoring Solutions.

 Correcting your Sleep Posture